brian-hane/S-expression-calculator/README.md

 ### expr.py
-Expression is an Object that stores the expression list and does basic manipulation on it.
+Expression is an Object that stores the expression list and does string manipulation to it

 **check_validation()** method checks whether an expression is a valid S-expression.
 It uses the is_valid(), is_integer(), and check_func(array).